-AHRI Guideline documents cover such topics as terminology, nomenclature, and instructional or explanatory information.
+AHRI guideline documents cover such topics as terminology, nomenclature, and instructional or explanatory information.
 Guidelines provide voluntary provisions only and are not mandatory.

-Guidelines are published with AHRI-only approval and are not submitted for ANS and/or NSC designation.
+Guidelines are published with AHRI-only approval and are not submitted for ANS or NSC or both designations.
 Guidelines shall be reviewed every five years for continued correctness and applicability, and may be either revised, reaffirmed, or withdrawn.